-Situations in which short-term car insurance could be useful include:
+Situations in which temporary car insurance could be useful include:

-Sharing the driving – if you’re going away in a friend’s car or motorhome, having temporary insurance means you can get in the driver’s seat when needed.
+Sharing the driving – if you’re going on a road trip in a friend’s car or motorhome, having temporary insurance means you can get in the driver’s seat when needed.

-Borrowing your parents’ car occasionally – if you’d like to use your parents’ car when you’re home from university, or when you’re visiting mum and dad for a few days.
+Borrowing your parents’ car occasionally – you can use your parents’ car when you’re home from university or when you’re visiting them for a few days.

 Waiting for your car to be repaired – you can use a friend’s car, knowing your temporary car insurance covers you while your own car is in the garage.

-Getting your new car home – if you’re buying a new car and haven’t yet got insurance, temporary insurance offers a short-term solution.
+Getting your new car home – if you’re buying a new car and haven’t yet got your annual car insurance sorted, temporary insurance offers a short-term solution.

 In an emergency – if a family member or friend is unable to drive their own car, having short-term insurance means you can step in to help them get around.

 Taking a test drive – a one-day car insurance policy could cover you while you’re test-driving an unfamiliar vehicle.

 Staying with friends – friends might loan you their car while you’re visiting.